 Happily, despite the science-y trappings of sous-vide cooking, it doesn’t take an advanced degree to understand how it can be done safely.

-Concerns about sous vide cooking generally fall into one of three categories: the safety of cooking in plastic, the safety of cooking at low temperatures, and the safety of vacuum-sealing.
+Concerns about sous-vide cooking generally fall into one of three categories: the safety of cooking in plastic, the safety of cooking at low temperatures, and the safety of vacuum-sealing.
 However, when basic food precautions are followed, sous-vide cooking is safe.

 Is It Safe to Cook Food in Plastic?

 Fears about cooking in plastic bags are misplaced due to the (low) temperatures employed when cooking sous vide and the type of food-safe plastic used.
 Inert polyethylene doesn’t pose any of the risks associated with heating other plastics because it doesn’t contain additives like BPA or phthalate (which can leach into food and potentially have a negative impact on health).
 Bottom line: Don’t fear the bag, baby.

 Is It Safe to Cook Food at Low Temperatures?

 According to the USDA, any food held in the so-called temperature “danger zone” (between 40°F and 140°F) for more than two hours presents a risk of food-borne illness from the growth of pathogenic bacteria — whether it’s cooked sous vide or by conventional means.
 In truth, these numbers have a built-in buffer zone, so 130ºF is a much more accurate cutoff point.